 Each student will receive a user name and password to access the Treasures reading series online.
 Click here to view our Treasures Book and additional resources.
 Please ask if you have any questions about accessing this resource.

-We are currently working on Unit 2.
-This unit is all about Community Heroes.
-We will be discussing what heroes live in our community.
-The comprehension skills we will work on are: Characters and Setting, Plot, Cause and Effect, Main Idea and Details, Making Inferences, and Compare and Contrast.
+We are currently working on Unit 3: Let’s Create.
+We will be discussing how people express their ideas and emotions in creative ways.
+The comprehension skills we will work on are: Cause and Effect, Main Idea and Details, Making Inferences, and Compare and Contrast.

 Memorizing addition and subtraction math facts are EXTREMELY important this year.
 If your child is fluent with their math facts, math will be much easier and enjoyable for them.
 Please consider using the Xtra Math website at home to practice.
 The class uses it each each day for 5 minutes of daily math drills.
 Each student was sent home a paper with how to register.
 Please ask me if you need this information again. http://xtramath.org

 Money Enrichment: This is a fun game of adding money – http://mrnussbaum.com/lunch-lady-ipad.html